covertnine/c9-starter/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable Tag: 2.1.8

-A WordPress starter theme based on [Understrap](https://understrap.com) and _s ([underscores](https://underscores.me)) from [C9](https://www.covertnine.com).
+C9 Togo is a theme made for restaurants, catering companies, breweries, or any food and beverage concept that wants to offer online ordering and delivery through their WordPress website.
+Fully compatible with WordPress 5.5--based on the [C9 Starter](https://c9.covertnine.com) theme that uses Bootstrap and [C9 Blocks](https://c9.covertnine.com).

 == Description ==
-A theme made for building out landing pages, marketing campaigns, media, content, and articles in WordPress with the help of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin.
+A restaurant ordering and delivery theme for WordPress 5.5 that makes it easy to add online ordering for any food and beverage concept with local pickup/delivery options instead of just shipping.
+Uses of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin to simplify the creation of menus and landing pages for marketing campaigns.

 == Frequently Asked Questions ==

 = Is there source code for this theme? =

-Yes, you can find the source code on [GitHub](https://github.com/covertnine/c9-starter).
+Yes, you can find the source code on [GitHub](https://github.com/covertnine/c9-starter) in the c9-togo branch along with the help of the C9 Togo client folder that you can download [here](https://github.com/covertnine/client-togo).

 = Does this theme support Gutenberg? =

 Yes!
-Use the C9 Blocks plugin, which you are prompted to install after theme activation, which works seamlessly with the new Gutenberg editor for WordPress.
+Use the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin, which you are prompted to install after theme activation, which works seamlessly with the new Gutenberg editor for WordPress.

 = Does this theme support dropdown menus =